undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 Version history:

 1.07 / May 23, 2023
-- The skin now has only one variant with a config skin where you can choose how many tracks to show and the background cover.
+- Reworked the skin, now it has only one variant with a config skin where you can choose how many tracks to show and the background cover.
 See "how to use" for more information.

 1.061 / May 23, 2023
 - Changed the click actions for username and the first album color, see "How to use" for more information.